Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

 ```
 Here `fromAsyncSafe` is very similar to `Cmd.fromAsync` except that it takes another parameter `onError : exn -> Msg` which maps an exception (if any occur) to a message that will eventually be communicated back into the dispatch loop and your program can handle it.

 Let's implement an example program that has a possibly failing operation.
 Remember that failure is something we want to account for and react upon when it happens.
-This means we need to have messages that convey the fact the something failed.
+This means we need to dispatch messages that convey the fact the something failed.
+These messages typically contain information about failure which is usually an exception but could also be a simple error message of type string.

 Here I thought of a simple async operation that generates a random number between 0.0 and 1.0 after a delay, if then number is less than 0.5 then the operation fails and an exception is thrown but otherwise a normal message is dispatched.